woodie/zouk/README.md

 ## Backend server

 Currently, `lambada` doesn't have an HTTP server, so zouk uses the `scandalous` server json endpoint.
-Once the client works end-to-end, the plan is to build a simple Go service in `lambada` to have a smaller footprint.

 ## Using it

 On launch, zouk asks for a hostname or IP address (e.g.
-`scans.example.com` or `10.0.1.111:8080`) and remembers it for next time.
+`10.0.1.111`) and remembers it for next time.
 If the server can't be reached, it shows an inline error and lets you retry or change the server.
-Once connected, click a thumbnail to see its date and size in the footer, and double-click to download it to `~/Downloads` (repeat downloads get Finder-style " (1)", " (2)" suffixes instead of overwriting).
-The address bar at the top is editable directly (type a new host and press Enter to reconnect); the reload icon re-fetches the list.
+Once connected, click a thumbnail to see its date and size in the footer, and double-click to download it.

 Run `make run` rather than `swift run` directly -- it assembles a minimal `zouk.app` and launches it with `open`, so macOS activates it like a